WendaGu/Webcrawler/README.md

 # Webcrawler
 A web crawler for the Institut-FZI homepage.
+Just for fun!